This website uses cookies to ensure you get the best experience on our website. Find out more.

 In regards to the energy sector, the Ombudsman Services can handle the following complaints once your complaint has been made to the energy company concerned and it has exceeded eight weeks since it was made, or it meets the required criteria (see When Can You Contact the Energy Ombudsman section):

-• Issues about your gas or electricity billing
+• Issues with your gas or electricity billing

 • Issues regarding an energy company’s sales activity such as how it sold to you which includes doorstep sales